codeweavers/fed-graduate-role/README.md

 - VERY EXCITED: I just got 'Understanding Angular' to appear on my Live Server screen (yay!)
 - I put that in the 'app.component.html' file, so perhaps I need to focus there?
+- If I go to each of the html files of header, app and index and paste them into the URL bar, they all appear as expected.
+Is it becuase I'm not linking them with something like React that they're not showing up?
 -